JereKuusela/valheim-dev/publish/README.md

 	- Adds a new command `server` to execute any command on the server.
 	- Adds a new command `hud` to set or toggle the HUD visibility.
 	- Adds a new setting `server_commands` to automatically execute given commands on the server.
+	- Adds improved autocomplete for new commands added in the Frost Caves update.
+	- Changes the command `nomap` to only affect the server by default.
 	- Removes `auto_debugmode` requirement from `auto_fly` and `auto_nocost`.
 	- Fixes incompatibility with some stamina related mods.
 	- Fixes `resolution` command description.